byu-cpe/ecen192/_labs/multimeters_and_measurements.md

 </p>
 As you move the wiper (or knob) around the resistance changes.
 When you go left to right there is an increase in the resistance.
 Now onto measuring resistance with the potentiometer!

 Step 1: **Make connections:** begin with taking a potentiometer and put it on a bread board as shown in the video.
 Now stick two wires to the outher two pins of the poterntiometer, then go on to clip the alligator clips (red and black) from the milti-meter to the outer wires that were previously connected to the two pins.
-Observe the multi-meter reading, now turn your wiper (knob) around, does your resistance change?
+Observe the multimeter reading, now turn your wiper (knob) around, does your resistance change?

 Step 2: **Adjust connections:** Move the red wire from the outer pin to the middle of the potentiometer.
 Now, turn the wiper (knob).
 Does your resistance change?